wi-wissen/PythonKara/readme.md

 I would love to see PythonKara in action!
 Please release your exercises with PythonKara to help other teachers to make there lessons also great. :smile:

-Thank you for considering contributing to the PythonKara !
+Thank you for considering contributing to the PythonKara!
 Create a pull request or contact [me](https://wi-wissen.de/contact.php).